pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Event listeners[​](#event-listeners)

-Attach listeners to subscription, subscriptionSet, and the PubNub client (for connection status).
-A single listener can receive messages, signals, and events.
-Message objects include `publisher`.
+Receive messages and events via a single listener.
+Attach to subscription, subscriptionSet, and (for connection status) the PubNub client.

 ### Add listeners[​](#add-listeners)

+Implement multiple listeners with addListener() or event-specific listeners (message, file, etc.).

 #### Method(s)[​](#methods-4)